-Your credit score, also known as your FICO score, is a number between 300 and 850, the higher, the better.
-Did you know that 30 percent of your FICO score is comprised of the amount of debt you owe?
+Your credit score, also known as your FICO score, is a number between 300 and 850.
+The higher your score, the better.
+Around 30 percent of your FICO score is comprised of the amount of debt you owe.
 Once the details are understood, then it’s easier to figure out how to improve your score.

 Here are the components that make up your total debt: